Kevin Owens: Brand switches (2019–2022)

 On October 11, Owens moved back to the Raw brand as part of the draft.
-On November 23 at NXT TakeOver: WarGames, Owens made a one-off appearance as Tommaso Ciampa's mystery fourth partner for the WarGames match against The Undisputed Era (Adam Cole, Bobby Fish, Kyle O'Reilly, and Roderick Strong), where Team Ciampa ultimately emerged victorious.
-At Survivor Series on November 24, Owens made up part of Team Raw in a losing effort to Team SmackDown also involving Team NXT.
-The next night on Raw, Owens would began a feud with Seth Rollins, and would be targeted in attacks by Rollins and his allies AOP (Akam and Rezar).
-Owens entered the Royal Rumble match on January 26, 2020 at #27, but was eliminated by Rollins.
-Rollins then challenged Owens to a match at WrestleMania 36, which was won by Owens to end their feud.
-On the pre-show at The Horror Show at Extreme Rules on July 19, Owens defeated Murphy, an ally of Rollins.
-After this, Owens entered into a program with Aleister Black.
-After a number of matches against each other, Owens defeated Black on the October 12 episode of Raw to end their feud.
+On November 23, at NXT TakeOver: WarGames, Owens made a one-off appearance as Tommaso Ciampa's mystery fourth partner for the WarGames match against The Undisputed Era (Adam Cole, Bobby Fish, Kyle O'Reilly, and Roderick Strong), which Team Ciampa won.
+At Survivor Series the next night, Owens made up part of Team Raw in a losing effort to Team SmackDown also involving Team NXT.
+Owens subsequently began a feud with Seth Rollins and was targeted in attacks by Rollins and his allies AOP (Akam and Rezar).
+At the Royal Rumble on January 26, 2020, Owens entered the titular match at number 27, but was eliminated by Rollins.
+On Night 1 of WrestleMania 36 on April 4, Owens defeated Rollins in a No Disqualification match.
+At The Horror Show at Extreme Rules on July 19, Owens defeated Murphy, an ally of Rollins, on the pre-show.
+After this, Owens entered into a program with Aleister Black, trading victories until the October 12 episode of Raw, when Owens defeated Black to end their feud.

 As part of the 2020 Draft in October, Owens was drafted to the SmackDown brand.
-He defeated Dolph Ziggler on the October 30 episode of SmackDown to qualify for Team SmackDown at Survivor Series.
-At the event on November 22, Team SmackDown lost in a clean sweep by Team Raw.
-Owens then reignited his rivalry against Roman Reigns, challenging him for the Universal Championship at TLC on December 20, and again at Royal Rumble on January 31, 2021, but was defeated both times due to assistance from Jey Uso and Paul Heyman.
-On the second night of WrestleMania 37 on April 11, Owens defeated Sami Zayn and attacked Logan Paul after the match.
-At Hell in a Cell on June 20, Owens lost to Zayn.
-After a brief hiatus, Owens returned on the July 2 episode of SmackDown, defeating Zayn in a Last Man Standing match to qualify for the Money in the Bank ladder match at Money in the Bank.
-At the event on July 18, Owens failed to win the contract as it was won by Big E.
+He reignited his rivalry against Roman Reigns and challenged him for the Universal Championship on three occasions—at TLC on December 20, in a steel cage match on the December 25 episode of SmackDown, and at Royal Rumble on January 31, 2021, but lost all matches after interference from Jey Uso and Paul Heyman.
+At Elimination Chamber on February 21, Owens competed in the Elimination Chamber match where the winner would receive an immediate Universal Championship match, eliminating Sami Zayn before being eliminated by Uso.
+Owens defeated Zayn at Night 2 of WrestleMania 37 on April 11, lost to Zayn at Hell in a Cell on June 20, and defeated Zayn again in a Last Man Standing match on the July 2 episode of SmackDown to qualify for the Money in the Bank ladder match at Money in the Bank on July 18, which was won by Big E.